 Guided tours of the Library are available before each seminar at 4.30 p.m.

-Download the list of Seminars Spring 2014 (PDF file)
+Download the flyer of First World War Noises (PDF file)

 Download flyer (PDF file)